 Text type - If you write a speech, your speech should look and sound like a speech.
 If you write a letter to the editor, it should look and sound like a letter to the editor.
 In other words, each type of text has its own set of stylistic and structural conventions.
 Ask yourself what characteristics define the type of text you plan to write.
 If you're not sure about these conventions, see the pages that define text types in the resource section of this Subject Site.

-Primary source - Your written task should be rooted in a primary source.
+Primary source - Where wriiten tasks are connected to Parts 1 and 2 study, they need not, but may benefit from, being rooted in a primary source.
+For Parts 1 and 2, written tasks may be rooted in a topic option.
+However, for written tasks connected to Parts 3 and 4, these must be rooted in a primary source.
 If you are writing about a literary work for Part 3 or 4, the poem, novel or play is the primary source.
 Your task should reflect your understanding of it.
-For the non-literary parts of the syllabus, be sure you comment on a primary text.
-If you looked at the representation of women in advertising, comment on an actual ad.
+For the non-literary parts of the syllabus, it may be useful to comment on a primary text.
+If, for example, you looked at the representation of women in advertising, comment on an actual ad.
 If you looked at a political campaign, focus on one ad, website or poster.